 This camera operates on 8 AA batteries.
 It is capable of using alkaline, NiMH and lithium batteries.
 Our preference is lithium batteries, they will last the longest and be the most reliable.
 Alkaline are by far the most unreliable battery.

-If this camera were to take 35-day pictures and 35-night pictures every 24 hour period it would last an astounding 8.6 months in the field on a set of lithium batteries.
+If this camera were to take 35-day pictures and 35-night pictures every 24 hour period it would last 8.6 months in the field on a set of lithium batteries.

 Enjoy our Bushnell Aggressor reviews?
 Please consider purchasing your next trail camera from us.Back to Top of Page

 - Red glow infrared flash

 - 1920 x 1080 video resolution w/ audio

 - Hybrid capture mode - captures a picture and then a video on one triggered event

 - Field scan 2X (time lapse twice a day)

 - Time, date, temperature, moon phase, and GPS Geotag stamps

 - PIR settings: Low, Normal, High, Auto